kjolley/BIGSdb/README.txt

-v1.21.2: *GrapeTree plugin now uses Genome Comparator scanner so genomes do
+v1.21.3: *New GenePresence plugin using interactive pivot tables and heatmaps
-          not need to be fully scanned and tagged before use.
+          to replace the old PresenceAbsence and TagStatus plugins. v1.21.2: *GrapeTree plugin now uses Genome Comparator scanner so genomes do not need to be fully scanned and tagged before use.
          *New export file icons.